“Everything that has a beginning comes to an end.”

 How About Cez?

 Cez decided to extend his stay in China for another year.
 Although we do split up and I will proudly call myself a solo female traveler soon, we are still going to run eTramping together.
 Nothing changes here at all.
 We will just communicate through Skype, e-mails, phone and of course Facebook.
 Things are going to be as usual and the only one thing that changes is our location.
-By the way, we spent this summer together travelling around Zagan – my hometown.
+By the way, we spent this summer together traveling around Zagan – my hometown.